7 places to find free audio books

 It’s similar to Audible (although it has a smaller collection) and you can . . . surprise: sign up for a free trial and get a free audio book.

 This is how I listen to most of my audio books and how my children listen too.
 It’s connected to my library account and I can check out up to 10 free audio books at a time, although sometimes the hold lines are insane.
 Overdrive is the most common library audio book provider, so odds are very very good that your library uses it too.
 And you’ve already paid for it with your tax dollars so free audio books for everyone!
-(I like using the Libby app better than the Overdrive app and I talked about why in detail in this post).
+(I have a whole post about using Overdrive or the Libby app here).

 Hoopla

-My library system also uses Hoopla to offer their patrons audio books free and I like it because, unlike Overdrive which functions on a physical library type system where there are limited copies of each audio book and you have to wait in a hold line for a copy to come available, Hoopla has every book available immediately and instead limits you to 10 titles per month.
+My library system also uses Hoopla to offer their patrons audio books free and I like it because, unlike Overdrive which functions on a physical library type system where there are limited copies of each audio book and you have to wait in a hold line for a copy to come available, Hoopla has every book available immediately and instead limits you to a certain number of titles per month (this number is set by your library).
 I’ve found that the collections are usually much smaller, but I’m surprised at what I can find there!

 RBdigital